Bincy1234/Bincy_Challenge/terraform/README.md

 # Architecture

 The terraform code creates the following resources

-1) AWS Application Load balancer & AWS load balance listener
+1) AWS Application Load balancer (ALB) & Listeners of Application Load Balancers

       Application Load Balancer act as a point of contact for the clients.
-      It distributes traffic across two subnets in different availability zone.
+      In our case it distributes traffic across two subnets in different availability zone.
-      The Load balance listener checks for connection requests from clients, using the protocol and port that you configure.
-The Listener is configured with a self-signed cert for encrypting traffic between the client and the ALB.
-The ALB periodically checks the health of the instances so that the load balancer will send requests only to the healthy targets.
+      The Listeners checks for the connection requests from the clients, using the configured protocol and port.
+The Listener is also configured with a self-signed cert for encrypting traffic between the client and the ALB.
+      The ALB periodically checks the health of the instances to ensure that it sends requests only to the healthy targets.

 2) AWS Autoscaling Group